 From Paris to Montpellier

-By coming down to Montpellier (2), we were able to live in a big house with a pool, get both children into a bilingual school (at a fraction of the cost in Paris!), and see our friends here on a regular basis.
+By coming down to Montpellier, we were able to live in a big house with a pool, get both children into a bilingual school (at a fraction of the cost in Paris!), and see our friends here on a regular basis.
 We are also much closer to the mountains (both Pyrenees and Alps) and can enjoy the beach all year-long.
 The salaries are much lower down here, but the overall quality of life is way higher, and you can’t really buy that.

 Best part of living in this area

-Many of the advantages of the region that I could give would also apply to other areas in the South of France.
+Many of the advantages of this region would also apply to other areas in the South of France.
 The sunshine, easy lifestyle, wine, fresh local food markets, beach, dynamic cities, rich cultural heritage, proximity to nature, ease of national and international travel… But what I think is unique to Languedoc is the friendly, open attitude.
 I’ve spent time in other cities and towns along the French Mediterranean and not felt the same warmth and smiles.
 It took time for us to get used to the slower pace, but now we are used to giving people the time and space to make contact with others, chat with the baker, etc. It makes life so much more pleasant.

 © Eric Brendle

-I started Renestance (3) in 2015 to help English-speakers realise their dream of living in France.
+I started Renestance (3) in 2015 to help English-speakers realize their dream of living in France.
 The name connotes rebuilding one’s nest far away.
 Having been through the move myself (twice), and knowing how many others shared that dream, I wanted to make it possible for more people to enjoy the wonderful lifestyle here.
 People need assistance from the minute they get the idea, because they have a lot of questions and don’t know what’s possible.
 Sometimes they also need assistance after they’ve been living here for several years, because the reality of daily life is not matching up to their dream.
 So we provide everything a person or family needs to successfully renest: accurate and applicable information, hands-on personal assistance with house-hunting or French administration, and a community of expats and reliable, English-speaking professionals.
 We have staff throughout the former Languedoc-Roussillon region and can assist people remotely all over France or in their home countries.

 The French lifestyle dream

 From my personal American perspective, being surrounded by historic charm and having universal healthcare, nearly-free university, job security, lower property costs, accessibility to the rest of Europe, fresh local food, and reduced violence is a dream come true!
 But the real secret behind the high quality of life in France wasn’t even something I was aware of until being here a while.
 The French lifestyle is based on an attitude or a mindset that is uncommon in the US and many other countries.
 It’s valuing experiences over material possessions and personal relationships over social status.
-People here work hard and care about what they do, but they also take regular, real vacations, because they work to live rather than the opposite.
+People here work hard and care about what they do, but they also take regular, real vacations.
+In other words: they work to live rather than the opposite.
 ‘Living the dream’ in France is more about authenticity than an impressive Instagram account.

 Best Languedoc wine